 The only document you may want to update each year is the Trust Distribution Minute.
 And if you decide to buy land in a certain State then you need to update the Family Trust to deal with the ‘foreigner’ rules for stamp duty and land tax.

-Obviously, if you want to change the Trustee, Appointor or the Name of the Family Trust then you need to do another Deed of Variation.
+If you want to change the Trustee, Appointor, or the Name of the Family Trust then you need to do another Deed of Variation.
 A Legal Consolidated Family Trust deed is designed so that any specialist tax lawyer can amend the deed.
 So, you do not need to come back to Legal Consolidated to do these updates.

 We specialise in taxation and trusts.
 We hold university professorships and doctorates in these areas.
 We ensure: